wesyancy/wesyancy/README.md

 ## Hi there 👋

+My name is Wes, I'm a Data Analyst at PACCAR, writer of the newsletter Bite-Sized Brilliance on Substack, and Web Developer in my free time.

+I love rock-climbing, soccer, and spending time with my family.
+Guilty pleasure: watching Love Island w/ my girlfriend and our cats.
 <!--
 **wesyancy/wesyancy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.